formancehq/stack/README.md

 - **Formance Ledger** - Programmable double-entry, immutable source of truth to record internal financial transactions and money movements
 - **Formance Payments** - Unified API and data layer for payments processing
 - **Formance Numscript** - DSL and virtual machine monetary computations and transactions modeling
-- **Formance Control** - Web application dashboard for payments operators with unified views on all your data

 ## ⚡️ Getting started with Formance Cloud Sandbox